-The segment enrichment module then goes on to enrich each stop segment with an aspect that concerns its regularity, i.e., whether a stop belongs to a systematic10 stop or an occasional one.
+The segment enrichment module then goes on to enrich each stop segment with the regularity aspect, i.e., whether a stop belongs to a systematic11 stop or an occasional one.
+The module distinguishes between these two types of stops by leveraging the DBSCAN algorithm (Birant, D. et al, 2007): essentially, stops that tend to repeatedly gather around specific locations are considered systematic, while the other ones are considered occasional.

-Once the enrichment module enriched the stop segments with the regularity aspect, the module associates each systematic stop to an activity, which is established according to a pre-determined set of criteria.
-In the current version of the demonstrator, such activities are home, work, or other.
+Here, the user must provide two parameter values, i.e., (1) the maximum distance (in meters) within which two stops are deemed neighbours and (2) the minimum count of neighbouring stops needed for a stop to being tagged as a core point, thereby forming an initial cluster.
+Once clusters are found, the module considers the stops falling within them as systematic, and proceeds to augment each cluster with an activity, which is established according to a pre-determined set of temporal criteria.
+In the current version of the demonstrator, such activities are home (a cluster of stops that tend to occur during the weekend or outside working hours), work (a cluster of stops that tend to occur during the working hours), or other.
 Again, the demonstrator is general enough to be extended to different activities and this is indeed the object for future work.